 One thing I have noticed in my work is that introducing large numbers of native seeds into a weedy area provides some pretty tough competition for the weeds.
 In one field I planted a mix of eleven native wildflowers and buffalograss.
 This field had a history of cockleburrs, sunflowers and Johnsongrass.
 The first year the cockleburrs and sunflowers never even returned.
 I am still fighting with the Johnsongrass, but it is definitely declining now after three years.
 Heavier seeding rates will work to your benefit.

 Another useful idea for those who have flail mowers is to lower the blades to actually scalp the soil.
 This does a good job of removing vegetation and exposing the soil without plowing.
 Remember, walk lightly on the Earth.
 The least amount of soil disturbance will have the most favorable results.
 If possible a roller, packer or a light drag or rake should follow the seeding to press the seed into the soil or lightly cover the soil.
 Most seeds should never be buried more than twice their diameter.
 Do not bury small seeds!

 As you can see, the actual seeding methods are many and varied.
 We have some wildflower patches with Buffalograss beneath that we mow only two times per year.
-We never water our fields.
-We figure our kids will need the water for cooking and bathing when they grow up.
 It is about time we start doing this in town, don't you think?
 Just because these are native plants doesn't mean that a little tender, gentle care wouldn't go a long way to guaranteeing your success.
 These plants do fine in nature without any preparation but can you imagine how many seeds that may have been lying there for how many years with constant replenishment that it takes to make every acre of meadow and prairie?
 If only we had studied nature instead of studying books.
 Did you ever think about what happens to a book if you put it out in nature?